machurch/FoodCoopDataAnalysis/README.md

 ></iframe>
 Each quarter the median total income increased and there is no major variation between the three.
 Winter has the smallest variation and spring has the largest.

+## Analyzing Meals Sold Each Week of the Quarter

+One last way to break down time is to look at the amount of meals sold during specific weeks of the quarter, 1-10.
+Midterms begin around week 3 and last until the quarter ends.
+Does it seem like midterms have any effect on whether or not people choose to go to the coop?
+<iframe
+  src="assets/week_of_qtr.html"
+  width="800"
+  height="400"
+  frameborder="0"
+></iframe>
+Week 6, the middle of the quarter has the lowest median at 21.5 meals sold and week 9 has the highest median with 38 meals sold.
+The amount of meals sold also has to do with the dish because some recipes make more servings than others.
+This is something we will revisit later.